-Severe Complications and Side Effects Reported After Atrium C-Qur Hernia Surgery
+Problems Reported After Atrium C-Qur Hernia Surgery

 Atrium C-Qur Mesh (pronounced “Secure” Mesh) has been used since 2005 for hernia repair, chest wall reconstructions and surgical repair of other wounds.
-Although it was promoted as a safe and effective product, a large number of patients have reported suffering painful and debilitating complications after the mesh adhered to the bowels and failed.
+Although it was promoted as a safe and effective product, a large number of patients have reported suffering painful and debilitating problems after the hernia mesh adhered to the bowels and failed.

 - Allergic Reactions